Duquesne University: Italian campus

 Since 2001, Duquesne has offered an Italian campus program.
 The facility, part of extensive grounds owned and managed by the Sisters of the Holy Family of Nazareth, is west of downtown Rome and just beyond Vatican City.
 University materials describe the campus as "a walled property enclosing beautiful gardens and walkways, [with] classrooms, computer facilities (including Internet), a small library, dining hall, recreational areas, and modernized living quarters complete with bathrooms in each double room."

 The curriculum at the Italian campus includes history, art history, Italian language, philosophy, theology, sociology and economics, appropriate to the historical and cultural setting of Rome.
 The faculty of the program, largely constituted by visiting professors and resident scholars, is supplemented by a few distinguished professors from the home campus.

 Academics and rankings

 Duquesne has a total student enrollment of 9,344 undergraduate and graduate students.
-The university has grown to comprise nine schools and other institutions, offering degree programs at the baccalaureate, professional, masters and doctoral levels in 189 academic programs.
-It is the only Spiritan institution of higher education in the world, and hosts international students from more than eighty different countries.
+The university has grown to comprise ten schools and other institutions, offering degree programs at the baccalaureate, professional, masters and doctoral levels in 189 academic programs.
+It is the only Spiritan institution of higher education in the world, and hosts international students from more than eighty countries.
 The following institutions, along with their dates of founding, comprise Duquesne University: